gampleman/exchange_rates/README.md

 ## Usage

 The first task that the programmer must use is to obtain the data source.
 The library assumes it will be in `./exchange-rates.xml`, however the path can be set via the environment variable `EXCHANGE_RATE_FILE`, which should point to the exchange rate file.
 This file can be downloaded from the [ECB website](http://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml).

-You can add this to your crontab to automatically download the updated files (where MY_PROJECT_PATH is an absolute path to your project).

-    @daily curl -o MY_PROJECT_PATH/exchange-rates.xml http://www.ecb.europa.eu/stats/eurofxref/eurofxref-hist-90d.xml >/dev/null 2>&1
+The library will fetch this file automatically if not present, however it is your responsibility to maintain this file as fresh as you need it.
+You can download a new version with `ExchangeRates.fetch_rates!`.

 Finally if you have a different datasource, you can simply parse it and call `ExchangeRates.set_rates(data, base_currency)`, where `data` will be your currency data organized by date and `base_currency` will be the currency code to which your rates are relative to.
 For example: